 Windsor Castle is one of the most distinguished Royal Residences and recently hosted the Queen’s 90th Birthday celebrations.

 You might recognise it’s gorgeous halls from films such as Young Victoria.
+But did you know, you can also take a crisp winter walk around Windsor Great Park as well?

 Here’s how you can celebrate this year’s Christmas in royal style;